- Educator Licensure and Preparation

 Read our mandated disclosures for an estimate of the costs involved in becoming a teacher.
 Please note that while student teaching, you will be enrolled for a full-time courseload and it is strongly encouraged that you do not hold any other employment.

 After you're accepted into a licensure program, you need to meet certain requirements in order to stay in it.
 In general, these requirements include:

 - Having good character and being in sound mental and physical health.

 - Demonstrating the skills, attitudes and behaviors necessary for working with children and/or adolescents.

 Each program determines the specific requirements for retention in its licensure program.
 Contact your program advisor for more information.

 As a candidate for licensure, you need to pass tests that measure your knowledge and skills in relation to educator standards.
-The Illinois Licensure Testing System has three components:
+The Illinois Licensure Testing System has two components:

 - Content Area Tests evaluate your knowledge in specific subject areas, such as elementary education or general administration.
 You need to pass the test(s) before you can student teach.

 - The edTPA (or APT, if you finished student teaching before Aug.
 31, 2015) assesses your readiness to teach.
 It focuses on your impact on student engagement and learning.

 NIU offers programs to help you get ready for these important tests.
 Check in with your program advisor about how to prepare for and schedule your tests.